What is TVI, CVI and SDI?

 REVIEW: WHAT IS CVI, TVI AND SDI?
 WHAT ARE THE DIFFERENCES?

-TVI is an open technology and also can send 1080p video over coax.
+TVI—Transport Video Interface, adopted by HikvisionTVI, is an open technology that can send 1080p video over coax.
 CVI and TVI both can send video up to about 500 meters.

 WHAT'S BEST?
 WHAT ARE THE COSTS OF GOING CVI, TVI, OR SDI?
 CAN I UPGRADE WHAT I HAVE?